Spatial Scan Statistics Configuration: Production-Grade Implementation for Public Health Surveillance

 Statistical Validation & Compliance Auditing

 Post-execution validation must verify cluster geometry integrity, p-value calibration, and population coverage.
 Implement automated checks for overlapping cluster boundaries, ensure LRT statistics align with theoretical distributions, and log all parameter permutations for regulatory review.
-Deterministic seeds and version-controlled YAML files satisfy audit requirements.
+Deterministic seeds and version-controlled parameter files satisfy audit requirements.
 Real-time deployments require lag mitigation and incremental window updates, but the core configuration remains anchored to reproducible statistical baselines.
-Always cross-reference official documentation for SaTScan parameter updates and consult Python subprocess documentation for secure CLI execution patterns in containerized environments.
+Always cross-reference the official SaTScan User Guide for parameter definitions, version-specific syntax, and interpretation guidance.
+Consult the Python subprocess documentation for secure CLI execution patterns in containerized environments.